-IMPORTANT: The dryer basket (tumbler) is treated with a protective coating.
-ADC suggests tumbling old clothes or material in the basket (tumbler), using a mild detergent to remove the protective coating.
+The basket (tumbler) is treated with a protective coating.
+We suggest dampening old garments or cloth material with a solution of water and nonflammable mild detergent and tumbling them in the basket (tumbler) to remove this coating.

 - 5. Make a complete operational check of ALL operating controls. - a.
-For microprocessor model check controller (computer) programs/selections... - 1) Each microprocessor controller (computer) has been pre-programmed by the factory with the most commonly used parameter (program) selections.
+For microprocessor controller (computer) model check programs/selections... - 1) Each microprocessor controller (computer) has been preprogrammed by the factory with the most commonly used parameter (program) selections.
 If computer program changes are required, refer to the computer programming manual which was shipped with the dryer. - 6.
 Check the electric service phase sequence (3-phase [3ø] models only).
-While the dryer is operating, check to see if the blower wheel (impeller/fan) is rotating in the proper direction.
+While the dryer is operating, check to see if the blower wheel (impellor/fan) is rotating in the proper direction.
 Looking from the front, the blower wheel (impellor/fan) should spin in the clockwise (CW) direction.
 If it is, the phasing is correct.
-If the phasing is incorrect, reverse two (2) of the three (3) leads at connections L1, L2, L3 of the power supply to the dryer.
+If the phasing is incorrect, reverse two (2) of the three (3) leads at connections L1, L2, and L3 of the power supply to the dryer.